mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

    - player.level=2
    - player.inventory.costume=robe

 Great!
-Our app is now much more sophisticated: its configurable interface reflects - dynamically - the library code that we are ultimately instantiating.
+Our application is now much more sophisticated: its configurable interface reflects - dynamically - the library code that we are ultimately instantiating.
 We also see the power of Hydra's ability to configure nested fields within our config.

-In the next tutorial, we will define swappable config groups so that we can load specific player profiles and inventory load-outs from our app's interface.
+In the next tutorial, we will define swappable config groups so that we can load specific player profiles and inventory load-outs from our application's interface.

 .. admonition:: References